 We were then shown how to make a ‘lava lamp’ using vegetable oil, coloured water and a vitamin C tablet.
 Lyle carefully completed this experiment, which he was quite impressed by and asked if we could try it at home some time.

-The final part of this workshop involved using warm water and yeast as a catalyst to extract oxygen from hydrogen peroxide in a bottle.
+The final part of this workshop involved using warm water and yeast as a catalyst.
+This was then used to extract oxygen from hydrogen peroxide in a bottle.
 Our own experiment didn’t work too well (we think we needed more warm water), but the larger scale demonstration of the experiment was quite dramatic!!

 Lyle really enjoyed this session and would like to do more of this in the future.